yujunz/ssbench/README.rst

 Scenarios
 ---------

-A "scenario" (sometimes called a "CRUD scenario") is a JSON file defining a benchmark run.
+A "scenario" (sometimes called a "CRUD scenario") is a utf8-encoded JSON file defining a benchmark run.
 Specifically, it defines:

-- A name for the scenario (an arbitrary string)
+- A ``name`` for the scenario (an arbitrary string)
-- A set of "object size" classes.
-Each class has a name, a minimum object size and a maximum object size.
-Objects used within an object size class will have a size (in bytes) chosen at random uniformly between the minimum and maximum sizes.
+- A ``sizes`` list of "object size" classes.
+Each object size class has a name, a minimum object size and a maximum object size (in bytes).
+Objects created or updated within an object size class will have a size (in bytes) chosen at random uniformly between the minimum and maximum sizes.
-- A count of initial files per size class.
+- An ``initial_files`` list of initial file-counts per size class.
 Each size class can have zero or more objects uploaded *prior* to the benchmark run itself.
 The proportion of initial files also defines the probability distribution of object sizes during the benchmark run itself.
+So if a particular object size class has a value of 0 in ``initial_files``, then no objects in that size class will be used by a benchmark run.
-- A count of operations to perform during the benchmark run.
-An operation is either a CREATE, READ, UPDATE, or DELETE of an object.
+- An ``operation_count`` of operations to perform during the benchmark run.
+  An operation is
+  either a CREATE, READ, UPDATE, or DELETE of an object.
 This value may be overridden for any given run with the ``-o COUNT`` flag to ``ssbench-master run-scenario``.
-- A "CRUD profile" which determines the distribution of each kind of operation.
+- A ``crud_profile`` which determines the distribution of each kind of operation.
   For instance, ``[3, 4, 2, 2]`` would mean 27% CREATE, 36% READ, 18% UPDATE,
   and 18% DELETE.
 - A ``user_count`` which determines the maxiumum client concurrency during the